nicevo/chat-bot/step-telegram.md

-# Step 3: Let the app company know you exist
+# Step 3: Basic Telegram bot

 We now need to tell Kik or Telegram that we want to develop a bot for their platform (a.k.a. their app), otherwise users will not be able to find out bot in the app.